✓ Updated July 2026

 Getting Around Malaga, Spain

-The Malaga Metro is a modern and efficient way to get around the outer districts and connect to the city center, particularly useful for reaching areas like El Palo or the University.
+The Malaga Metro is a modern and efficient way to get around the outer districts and connect to the city center, particularly useful if you're staying further out or heading towards the university or sports complex.
 It's clean, air-conditioned, and a great escape from the summer heat.

 EMT City Buses